 Is your fund on the shortlist?

-As a prelude to the announcement of the winners, FSA will be publishing the shortlists in the coming days.
+As a prelude to the announcement of the winners, FSA will be publishing the shortlists beginning on Friday.
 Keep an eye on fundselectorasia.com